Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Modular dissipation engineering in a Josephson circuit

 \subsection{Modular dissipators from modular interactions}

 Armed with the previous example, we now turn to engineering the modular dissipative dynamics described in Sec.~\ref{sec:modular dissip}.
-First, we note that the Lindblad operators~\eqref{eq:lindissip} can be substituted with the following linear combinations
+We here stress that the dissipation entailed by the four modular Lindblad operators~\eqref{eq:lindissip} is sufficient to stabilize and perform error correction of the GKP qubit.
+No further Hamiltonian dynamics is needed, and in particular the Hamiltonian~\eqref{eq:HGKP} does not appear in the system master equation.
+In order to engineer the target dissipative dynamics, we first note that the Lindblad operators~\eqref{eq:lindissip} can be substituted with the following linear combinations